 Seeds purchased have already had the flesh surrounding them removed and may already be stratified.
 It is best to check with the seller to determine if this is the case; otherwise, you will have to stratify seeds yourself.

 Tips on Germinating Ginseng Seeds

 Experts suggest soaking unstratified seeds in formaldehyde followed by fungicide.
-Then bury the seed outside in moist sand or place in the refrigerator.
-Seed must experience cold temperatures for 18 to 22 months before planting.
-The best time to plant is fall.
+Then bury the seed outside in moist sand or place it in the refrigerator.
+The seed must experience cold temperatures for 18 to 22 months before planting.
+The best time to plant is in the fall.